Vendicated/Vencord/README.md

 - Title by Kyuuhachi
 - TosuRPC by AutumnVN
 - Translate+ by Prince527 (Using Translate by Ven)
-- UnlimitedAccounts by Balaclava and thororen
+- UnlimitedAccounts by thororen
-- UserPFP by nexpid and thororen
+- UserPFP by nexpid (maintained by thororen)
 - UwUifier by echo
 - VCSupport by thororen
 - VencordRPC by AutumnVN